espressif/esp-idf/docs/general-notes.rst

 When the first stage bootloader is finished checking and loading the second stage bootloader, it jumps to the second stage bootloader entry point found in the binary image header.

 Second stage bootloader reads the partition table found at offset 0x8000.
-For more information about partition tables, see partition-tables_.
-It finds factory and OTA partitions, and decides which one to boot based on data found in *OTA info* partition.
+See :doc:`partition tables <partition-tables>` documentation for more information.
+The bootloader finds factory and OTA partitions, and decides which one to boot based on data found in *OTA info* partition.

 For the selected partition, second stage bootloader copies data and code sections which are mapped into IRAM and DRAM to their load addresses.
 For sections which have load addresses in DROM and IROM regions, flash MMU is configured to provide the correct mapping.
 Note that the second stage bootloader configures flash MMU for both PRO and APP CPUs, but it only enables flash MMU for PRO CPU.
 Reason for this is that second stage bootloader code is loaded into the memory region used by APP CPU cache.
 The duty of enabling cache for APP CPU is passed on to the application.
 Once code is loaded and flash MMU is set up, second stage bootloader jumps to the application entry point found in the binary image header.